mythril-forge/vanilla-spells/spells/level-5/infernal-calling.md

 If your **concentration** ends before the spell reaches its full duration, the devil doesn't disappear if it has become immune to your verbal commands.
 Instead, it acts in whatever manner it chooses for `3d6` minutes, and then it disappears.

-If you possess an individual devil's talisman, you can summon that devil if it is of the appropriate challenge rating plus 1, and it obeys all your commands, with no Charisma checks required.
+If you possess an individual devil's talisman, you can summon that devil if it is of the appropriate challenge rating plus 1, and it obeys all your commands, with no Charisma Checks required.

 ## At Higher Levels
 When you cast this spell using a spell slot of 6th level or higher, the challenge rating increases by 1 for each slot level above 5th.